walidAbbassi/java-project-spring-boot/readme.md

 ### Usage

-- Run the application and go on http://localhost:8080/
+- Run the application and go on http://localhost:8080/ or https://localhost:8090/
 - with the database:
     * `create database with name 'db_scolarite_mvc'.